freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

       which, assuming the attacker is able to escalate privileges, may affect the *Application Server*.

-What a Physical Seizure of the Admin's Property Can Achieve
+What a physical seizure of the admin's property can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Tamper with the hardware.